dbkhurshid/overthewire-bandit-notes/Level-0/notes.md

 ## Key takeaway

-I learned how to use SSH to connect to a remote Linux machine from my Windows computer.
+I learned how to use SSH to connect to a remote Linux machine from my Windows computer and understood the basic structure of an SSH command.